 Assuming you have a sufficient credit score, what would you need to make to meet a 32% debt-to-service ratio?
 You would need to make over $168,750 to meet the 32% ratio (54,000 / 168,750 = 32%).

 Now imagine that you have an additional $1500 in monthly expenses - car loans, student loans, and other miscellaneous loans.
 Now your monthly payments are $6,000, and the annual expenses are $72,000.
 When lenders consider all your expenses, they are looking at your total debt service ratio.
 They are a bit more lenient when they consider these other expenses and look for ratios near 40% (32% + 8% to cover all the costs).

 In this case, you would need to make over $180,000 to meet a 40% ratio and afford a 1 million dollar home.

 These two examples are the typical baseline estimation of a mortgage for a million-dollar home.
 If you can afford a larger down payment, have a higher annual income, and a better financial record, you will likely make lower monthly payments and get more flexible interest rates.

-Since most million-dollar homes end up costing around $1.1 - $1.3 million when all the costs are considered, the $220,000 annual income mark is a safe bet for you and your family.
+Since most million-dollar homes end up costing around $1.1 - $1.3 million when all the costs are considered, an annual income or salary of $220,000 is a safe bet for you and your family to be able to afford a $1 million home.
 As long as you have clean finances and can afford a hefty down payment, you will be well on your way to purchasing a million-dollar home!